-Fatigue life is a term used in fatigue testing.
-It refers to the deformation and failure behavior of materials under cyclical loading.
+Fatigue life is a term used in fatigue testing and refers to the deformation and failure behavior of materials under cyclic loading.

-Fatigue life is determined with the S-N test (Woehler test).
+A fatigue life test with constant amplitudes is referred to as S-N test.
 The tolerable stress amplitude is determined using the corresponding number of cycles.